Paradigm4/scripts/README.md

     scidb_backup restore-binary backupdir
     ```

-* Back up and restore all data in parallel to one subdirectory per SciDB instance, located inside each instance data directory, using the SciDB 'opaque' storage format:
+* Back up and restore all data in parallel in one subdirectory per SciDB instance.
+The subdirectories will be located in this example in /tmp/backup.**j**, where **j** is a number corresponding to each SciDB instance.
+The directories will be created by ssh commands issued to each SciDB instance node.
+This example uses the `opaque` format:

     ```
-    scidb_backup save-opaque backupdir 1
+    scidb_backup save-opaque /tmp/backup 1
-    scidb_backup restore-opaque backupdir 1
+    scidb_backup restore-opaque /tmp/backup 1
     ```